 - Through the Universal Capture button via the Instructor Dashboard, as shown in the below figure.
 (Classroom mode only)

 Using Universal Capture

 Universal Capture has been designed with an easy-to-use interface, allowing you to create an ad hoc recording or impromptu lecture (instructions below).
 When using Classroom mode, you can also control a scheduled lecture being recorded.

 For detailed information on how to create and control these types of recordings, see:

 - Creating ad hoc captures with Universal Capture

 - Controlling scheduled captures with Universal Capture

-NOTE: You cannot start an ad hoc capture within five minutes of the next scheduled capture.
+NOTE: In Classroom mode, you cannot start an ad hoc capture within five minutes of the next scheduled capture.
 The scheduled capture requires a "preroll" period before it can begin, and clicking Record will start the upcoming scheduled capture early.

 NOTE: If the Universal Capture UI is left open, after 20 minutes with no user interaction the previewing windows will time out.